block-hczhai/block2-preview/docs/source/user/keywords.rst

     is required to make it work with general spin.
     Requiring the code to be built with ``-DUSE_SG``.
 Currently cannot be used together with ``k_symmetry``.

+single\_prec
+    Optional.
+If given, the code will work in single precision (float) rather than double precision (double).

+integral\_rescale
+    Optional. ``auto`` (default) or ``none`` or floating point number.
+If ``auto`` and the calculation is done with single precision, the average diagonal of the one-electron integral will be moved to the energy constant.
+    Ideally, with single precision, we want the energy constant to be close to the final dmrg energy.
+    If ``auto`` and the calculation is done with double precision, nothing will happen.
+    If ``none``, nothing will happen.
+    If the value of ``integral_rescale`` is a number, the energy constant will be adjust to the given number by shifting the average diagonal of the one-electron integral.
+This should only be used when the particle number of the calculation is a constant (namely, ``nelec`` contains only one number).

+check\_dav\_tol
+    Optional. ``auto`` (default) or 1 or 0.
+If ``auto`` or ``1`` and the calculation is done with single precision, the davidson tolerance will be set to be no lower than 5E-6.

 trans\_integral\_to\_spin\_orbital
     Optional.
 If given, the FCIDUMP (in spatial orbitals) will be reinterpretted to work with general spin.
     Only makes sense together with ``use_general_spin``.